SilasHofer/Ticketing-System/README.md

 ### Test

 To ensure the software functions correctly, I performed manual testing throughout the development process.
-Below are the key areas where manual tests were conducted:
+Below are som example test that where made:

 1. User Registration:

     1. Log in as an Admin.
     2. Navigate to the Admin Panel and then select Create Account.
     3. Attempt to create an account using a weak password and passwords that do not match.
     4. Create a valid account with strong and matching passwords.
     5. Try to use the same email address again to create another account.
     6. Log in to the account you just created to verify that the login works successfully.

 2. Add Category:

     1. Log in as an Admin or Agent.
     2. Navigate to the Admin Panel and select Create Category.
     3. Enter a Category Name and click Add.
     4. Verify that the Category appears in the table.
     5. Log in as a User and attempt to create a ticket using that category.
     6. Log in as Admin or Agent again and remove the category